5 Ways to Recycle Old Books in Singapore

 Books often carry sentimental value, especially those you received as gifts, or ones you re-read often.
 As such, there’s likely to be many books in your collection that take up too much space yet you can’t part with.
 In this case, rather than recycle old books, you can safely store them for later use.
 To get started, invest in plastic totes or crates in which to store your books.
 Throw in some silica gel or dehumidifying agents to reduce moisture.
 Wrapping them in brown paper or acid free tissue also keeps out the humidity thus minimising discolouration, leaving the pages in mint condition.
 Avoid using cardboard boxes for storage in order to keep your books safe from water damage and pests.
 You may want to label your boxes by genre, such as fiction or nonfiction, or with the names of family members.
 Try not to overload your totes as you pack your books for storage because boxes of books can be heavy!
 If you are ready to store your excess books but don’t have room in your home, look for a nearby self storage facility, such as Store It Leng Kee or StorHub West Coast!

-Perhaps your children have left home and you’re moving to a smaller space.
+Perhaps your children have left home and you’re moving to a smaller place with not much storage space.
 Or maybe you want to practice minimalism, which is becoming a popular lifestyle choice.
 Whether you need more space or want to better organise your home by downsizing your possessions, there are numerous ways to recycle old books in Singapore.
-If you choose to store some of your precious books instead of purging them, get in touch with StorHub We have a variety of unit sizes and pricing plans to meet your unique needs.
+If you choose to store some of your precious books instead of purging them, get in touch with StorHub Self Storage We have a variety of unit sizes and pricing plans to meet your unique needs.
 Contact our helpful staff today.
-Find out our self storage service!
+Find out more about our self storage service!